86 (novel series): Main characters

 Commonly called as Shin (シン).
-The leader of the 86 Spearhead (スピアヘッド, Supiaheddo) squadron who has fought in and survived countless battles despite only being 16 years old.
+The leader of the 86 Spearhead Squadron who has fought in and survived countless battles despite only being 16 years old.
 Nicknamed The Reaper for his habit of keeping a box full of makeshift dogtags crafted out of a small piece of each dead comrade's Juggernaut, which he plans to bury when the war is over.
 Shin is known for his ruthlessness against both enemies and allies.
 It is rumored that previous Handlers who have dealt with him have gone insane and left the unit, retired, or even committed suicide for unknown reasons.
 He develops romantic feelings for Lena throughout the series.